Murder of Elli Perkins: Aftermath

 In March 2006, an advertisement in LA Weekly blamed Tom Cruise and the Church of Scientology for the killing.
 The ad stated: "Thanks, Tom Cruise and the Church of Scientology, for your expert advice on mental health."
-The ad recounted the story of Elli's death, saying she was killed "by the schizophrenic son she was told to treat with vitamins instead of psychiatric care."
+The ad recounted the story of Perkins' death, saying she was killed "by the schizophrenic son she was told to treat with vitamins instead of psychiatric care."
 The advertisement also cited the Web site "PerkinsTragedy.org", as did Salon.

 On October 28, 2006, 48 Hours aired a segment on Perkins' death.
-CBS later reported on the background behind the production of the program, and wrote that they had received complaints from Scientologists: "The Scientology community was not happy with the story, which raised the possibility that Elli Perkins might not have been murdered had her son been given psychiatric treatment."
+CBS later reported on the background behind the production of the program, and wrote that they had received complaints from Scientologists: "The Scientology community was not happy with the story, which raised the possibility that Perkins might not have been murdered had her son been given psychiatric treatment."
 According to CBS, the Church did not provide the 48 Hours production staff with an official spokesman, and attempted to influence the broadcast itself.
 Scientologists said that CBS had a conflict of interest because pharmaceutical companies advertise on the network's television programming.
 However, CBS News Senior Vice President, Standards and Special Projects Linda Mason stated: "Nothing could be further from the truth ...
 At CBS the sales department and the news department – there is a Chinese wall between them.
 And we just don't cross.
 And we've done numerous stories on the ill effects of drugs of various sponsors that are on CBS."
 When questioned about the litigious nature of the Church of Scientology, Mason said that this history of litigation did not influence the show's production, saying: "We do stories that we feel stand on their own grounds in the court of law."